arthurjguerra/aws-certifications/aws-solutions-architect-associate.md

 2 popular ways to connect your on premise equipment to the AWS Cloud.

 #### VPN Connections

-It's usually the most used.
-It is the  "cheapest" option, fast to implement and secure way.
+- It's usually the most used.
+It is the  "cheapest" option, fast to implement and secure way

-It creates a secure and encrypted tunnel from the cloud to your on premise hardware, throughout a Public Network.
-I've seen that on the Onboarding process journey to the Cloud, it is usually preferred because is fast to implement, and with no visible additional cost.
+- It creates a secure and encrypted tunnel from the cloud to your on premise hardware, throughout a Public Network.
+I've seen that on the Onboarding process journey to the Cloud, it is usually preferred because is fast to implement, and with no visible additional cost

-You only need any VPN Terminal (Router/Firewall) with Internet connection.
+- You only need any VPN Terminal (Router/Firewall) with Internet connection

-There is drawback, it depends on the Internet Connection and if fails also the backend of your cloud applications. (believe me, it happens a lot) That could impact on your business results.
+- There is drawback, it depends on the Internet Connection and if fails also the backend of your cloud applications
+- When connecting a VPN between AWS and a third party site, the Customer Gateway is created within AWS, but it contains information about the third party site e.g. the external IP address and type of routing.
+The Virtual Private Gateway has the information regarding the AWS side of the VPN and connects a specified VPC to the VPN

 #### Direct Connect

-Directly connects your data center to AWS.
+- Directly connects your data center to AWS.
 It's the best one: secure, private and robust.
-Useful for high throughput.
+Useful for high throughput

-It is about connecting a dedicated fiber cable the nearest point of presence of your **Cloud Partner**, and he will make the link to his cloud equipment in order to transport your date privately to your cloud.
+- It is about connecting a dedicated fiber cable the nearest point of presence of your **Cloud Partner**, and he will make the link to his cloud equipment in order to transport your date privately to your cloud

-It's like having a dedicated link to the cloud.
-No Internet failure could affect your solution.
+- It's like having a dedicated link to the cloud.
+No Internet failure could affect your solution
+- Data charges are still incurred whilst using Direct Connect

 ##### Steps Required to create a direct connect connection
 [![Steps to create DC connection to AWS](https://img.youtube.com/vi/dhpTTT6V1So/0.jpg)](https://www.youtube.com/watch?v=dhpTTT6V1So)